Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Background

 \paragraph{Text Alternation Based Methods.}

 There are methods for observing changes in log-likelihood and PPL when a text is rephrased.
-The hypothesis is that when membership data is altered, the text becomes non-membership, which is expected to cause significant changes.
+The hypothesis is that when the member sample is changed, the text is expected to undergo changes that cause it to exhibit characteristics similar to those of the non-member sample.

 \begin{itemize} \item \textbf{Lowercase}~\cite{274574}: This method compares the PPL before and after converting all input text to lowercase.
 The idea is that casing and similar surface features are often memorized, so altering them may affect training examples more strongly. \item \textbf{PAC}~\cite{ye-etal-2024-data}: This method observes changes in the log-likelihood when two random tokens are continuously swapped. \item \textbf{ReCaLL}~\cite{xie-etal-2024-recall}: This method appends unrelated (non-membership) text to the prompt and measures the change in log-likelihood. \item \textbf{Con-ReCall}~\cite{wang-etal-2025-con}: This method adds both relevant (membership) text and irrelevant (non-membership) text to the prompt.
 The aim is to facilitate measuring changes in the log-likelihood. \end{itemize}